Kansas abortion vote: Pro-choice campaigners score major win

 Michigan, Arizona, Missouri and Washington also held elections.

-Senate races that could determine which party controls the upper chamber of Congress next year and two of the nation's most hotly fought races for governor were on the ballot on Tuesday.
+These states saw Senate races that could determine which party controls the upper chamber of Congress next year, and two of the nation's most hotly fought races for governor.

 Tuesday's elections were also a test of former President Donald Trump's influence in the Republican party as he hints of a possible third run for the White House in 2024.